 - 1. On the first instance, edit the file /etc/loadbalancer.org/scripts/azhaFailover and add any commands you would like to run (e.g. route customization) when the first instance becomes live. - 2.
 On the second instance, edit the file /etc/loadbalancer.org/scripts/azhaFailover and add any commands you would like to run (e.g. route customization) when the second instance becomes live.

-Please refer to page 46 for an example of how to use the "aws ec2 replace-route" command.
+Please refer to Configuring HA Using 2 Instances (Primary & Secondary) for an example of how to use the "aws ec2 replace-route" command.

 Step 8 - Associate EIPs to Private IPs on the FIRST Instance